One in five Australian children start school with a speech or language disorder.

 We know that speech and language disorders arise from genetic, neurological and environmental factors.
 Genetic factors are thought to play a significant role to speech and language.

-We have recently identified that as many as 1 in 3 children with speech apraxia may receive a genetic diagnosis for their condition.
+We have identified that as many as 1 in 3 children with speech apraxia may receive a genetic diagnosis for their condition.

 Our Latest News